-BLUE WHALES Specific Antarctic Information Southern hemisphere 'true' blue whales were reduced from around 225,000 pre-exploitation to probably less than 2,000 now and are classified as endangered.
-They are one of the fussiest eaters in the Antarctic, usually eating only Antarctic krill.
-SPERM WHALES The name 'sperm' comes from the liquid wax called spermaceti located SOUTH AFRICA in the whale's head.
-This substance was once used in lubricants, oil lamps and candles.
-Sperm whales are the largest toothed whale GENTOO PENGUINS and can be found anywhere in the open ocean.
+Specific Antarctic Information

+GENTOO PENGUINS

 Gentoo penguins have a distinctive bright orange beak and a white patch around and behind the eye.
-They are mainly found MINKE WHALES on the Sub Antarctic Islands and can make as many as 450 ➤ Minke whales grow to nearly 9m long and are about 10 dives per day when foraging for krill, their main diet.
-MADAGASCAR tonnes in weight.
-They are also very inquisitive animals and are often seen approaching ships.
-CHINSTRAP PENGUINS Chinstraps are one of the most distinguishable of all penguins.
-They have a thin black line running HUMPBACK WHALES across their cheeks making them look like chin Humpbacks are one of the most active whales, straps.
-They are medium-size in build and they frequently breach, slapping their tails and usually breed on hillside slopes. fins on the water surface.
-They also have the longest annual migration of all mammals.
-ADÉLIE PENGUINS Adélies are found around the entire coast ORCAS and small islands of Antarctica.
-They Orca whales are found almost are excellent swimmers and have been everywhere throughout the earth's recorded swimming as far as 300 km oceans.
-They catch single prey, to forage for food for their chicks. ranging from fish, squid, penguins, seals, dolphins, porpoises and even whales.
-CRABEATER MACARONI PENGUINS SEALS Macaroni penguins are mostly found on Crabeater seals are the most abundant of all INDIAN OCEAN the Sub Antarctic Islands.
-Their longevity is seal species, with a total population of 15 milnot well known, but estimated at 20 years lion.
-They have slender bodies, long snouts ANTARCTICA or more. and their fur ranges from dark brown in winter to blonde in the summer.
-LEOPARD SEALS KING PENGUINS With the exception of orcas, leopard King penguins are the second largest penguin, standing 85-95cm tall. seals are pretty much at the top of They typically breed in 2 years out of the Antarctic food chain.
-Their name 3, they have no nests and their eggs comes from their spotted fur, which are incubated on the adults' feet. resembles that of a leopard skin.
-WEDDELL SEALS EMPEROR PENGUINS Named after British Whaler James At 1.1m tall, the emperor penguin towers Weddell, this seal is in fact found all over above any other living penguin on Earth.
-Antarctica.
-Weddell seals can swim as They are mainly found on the Antarctic deep as 800 metres and are considered mainland and are also the only species to one of the cutest seal species in Antarctica. breed in the winter months.
-SOUTHERN ELEPHANT SEALS ROCKHOPPER PENGUINS The largest of all seals, the male southern AUSTRALIA Their eyes are red and at 50cm are considerably elephant seal can weigh up to five tonnes.
-They are best found on the Sub Antarctic Islands such shorter than other penguin species.
-They often burst from the water and land with a belly flop. as Macquarie Island or South Georgia.
-ROYAL PENGUINS ANTARCTIC FUR SEALS TASMAN SEA Royal penguins get their name from the yellow crest on One of the smallest of all seals, the Antarctic fur seal is the their heads.
-The only place in the world that they breed is Mac-NEW ZEALAND common name given to the Antarctic, Sub Antarctic and New guarie Island which is also home to its largest colony.
-Zealand fur seals.
+They are mainly found on the Sub Antarctic Islands and can make as many as 450 dives per day when foraging for krill, their main diet.

+CHINSTRAP PENGUINS

+Chinstraps are one of the most distinguishable of all penguins.
+They have a thin black line running across their cheeks making them look like chin straps.
+They are medium-size in build and usually breed on hillside slopes.

+ADÉLIE PENGUINS

+Adélies are found around the entire coast and small islands of Antarctica.
+They are excellent swimmers and have been recorded swimming as far as 300 km to forage for food for their chicks.

+CRABEATER SEALS

+Crabeater seals are the most abundant of all seal species, with a total population of 15 million.
+They have slender bodies, long snouts and their fur ranges from dark brown in winter to blonde in the summer.

+LEOPARD SEALS

+With the exception of orcas, leopard seals are pretty much at the top of the Antarctic food chain.
+Their name comes from their spotted fur, which resembles that of a leopard skin.

+WEDDELL SEALS

+Named after British Whaler James Weddell, this seal is in fact found all over Antarctica.
+Weddell seals can swim as deep as 800 metres and are considered one of the cutest seal species in Antarctica.

+SOUTHERN ELEPHANT SEALS

+The largest of all seals, the male southern elephant seal can weigh up to five tonnes.
+They are best found on the Sub Antarctic Islands such as Macquarie Island or South Georgia.

+ANTARCTIC FUR SEALS

+One of the smallest of all seals, the Antarctic fur seal is the common name given to the Antarctic, Sub Antarctic and New Zealand fur seals.
 They have teeth, whiskers, thick fur and are able to walk on all fours.
 They are distant relatives to dogs and sea lions.

+GIANT PETRELS

-ROSS SEALS By far the hardest seal to see, the Ross seal lives almost exclusively in GIANT PETRELS heavy pack ice in East Antarctica.
-They are solitary animals and their prey, Southern giant petrels breed on the Antarctic continent, Antarctic Peninsula mainly squid and fish, are caught in midwater at depths below the pack ice. and on Sub Antarctic Islands including South Georgia, Marion and Iles Crozel beak.
-They are best found off the Sub Antarctic Islands which include Macquarie and South Georgia.
+Southern giant petrels breed on the Antarctic continent, Antarctic Peninsula and on Sub Antarctic Islands including South Georgia, Marion and Iles Croze